Keto Market Growth and Trends Forecasts 2021

 • Accurate Quantification of Net Carbohydrates

 On the environmental level, factory farms also present serious problems.
 The air pollution around factory farms and CAFOs has been a major source of litigation in recent years, as affected neighbors claim that these farms have negatively affected their health by releasing compounds such as hydrogen sulfide, ammonia, and methane.
-Furthermore, the 450 million tons of manure produced by factory farms in the United States each year also presents a serious environmental hazard and often ends up contaminating local watersheds.
+Furthermore, the 450 million tons of manure produced by factory farms in the United States each year also presents a serious environmental hazard and often contaminates local watersheds.

 The growth of regenerative, pasture-raised meat is slowly beginning to make its way into the mainstream, both of consumer values and major players within the industry.
 For example, transnational food companies such as General Mills plan to expand regenerative agriculture practices by one million acres by 2030.
 The company released a lifecycle assessment with one of its animal suppliers (White Oak Pastures) that shows farms’ net carbon benefit that practices regenerative grazing.